mflorence99/serverx-ts/README.md

 ## Key Concepts

 Like [Marble.js](https://github.com/marblejs/marble), linear request/response logic is not used to process HTTP traffic.
 Instead, application code operates on an observable stream.
 ServeRX-ts does not provide any abstractions for server creation.
-Instead, either standard [Node.js](https://nodejs.org) APIs are used or appropriate serverless functions.
+Either standard [Node.js](https://nodejs.org) APIs are used or appropriate serverless functions.

 ServeRX-ts *does* however abstract requests and responses (whatever their source or destination) and bundles them into a stream of `messages`.